seyeint/seyeint/README.md

 Modelling and exploring low dimensional manifolds.
 I don't understand their words but I know they're talking.

-I care about AI and financial quantitative research.
+Focused on AI and Financial Quantitative Research.

 Some "_DS" repositories might not be very recent projects, but they are also important as they are part of my project portfolio.